danger0001/V2rayP/README.md

 ## Multiplatform Application

-It is evaluated on Windows 10, 11 x64 and Linux Ubuntu AMD64 and Mac OS X AMD64
+It is evaluated on Windows 10, 11 x64 and Linux Ubuntu AMD64 and Mac OS X AMD64.

+The software undergoes thorough evaluation across multiple operating systems to ensure its compatibility and performance on various platforms.
+Specifically, the evaluation process encompasses Windows 10 and Windows 11 in their 64-bit versions, as well as Linux Ubuntu on AMD64 architecture and Mac OS X on AMD64 architecture as well.
+By conducting comprehensive testing on these operating systems, the development team can identify and address any platform-specific issues, optimize the software's performance, and guarantee a seamless user experience across different environments.
+This commitment to cross-platform compatibility demonstrates the software's versatility and its ability to cater to a wide range of users, regardless of their preferred operating system.

 ## Fragmentation